Skip to main content

 Bill Summary

-Current law, which is commonly known as the "lemon law", requires a manufacturer, a manufacturer's agent, or a manufacturer's authorized dealer (dealer) to replace or buy back a motor vehicle if the consumer notified the dealer within the earlier of the warranty period or one year after original delivery of the motor vehicle (notification time), and the motor vehicle underwent a reasonable number of attempts to repair.
+Current law commonly known as the "lemon law" requires a manufacturer, a manufacturer's agent, or a manufacturer's authorized dealer (dealer) to replace or buy back a motor vehicle if the consumer notified the dealer within the earlier of the warranty period or one year after original delivery of the motor vehicle (notification time) of the motor vehicle's nonconformity with the motor vehicle's warranty (nonconformity) and the motor vehicle underwent a reasonable number of attempts to repair.
 The number of repairs are considered reasonable if:

 • The motor vehicle was out of service for repairs for a cumulative total of 30 or more business days; or